-Yes, all grease is safe to use on carbon fiber.
+Yes, all grease is safe to use on carbon fibre.
 This is according to Cervelo’s testing of lubes, grease, oil, solvents, and cleaners on carbon fiber structures.-Lennard.

 But which grease should I use on my carbon frame?
 A high-quality grease like Finish line ceramic grease would be our recommendation.

-Yes WD40 is safe to use on carbon fiber.
+Yes WD40 is safe to use on carbon fibre.
 It can be great to disperse water after washing your bike, and it’s also great for giving your bike a beautiful shine.